Every Place Kansas – E

 Emley City Osborne Lost Town 1872 Established 1872.

-Emmeram/Norddorf Ellis Lost Town 1903-1904 Named after the famous church builder, Father Emmeram Kausler, the community consisted of the Sacred Heart Church and two schools.
+Emmeram/Norddorf Ellis Lost Town 1903-1904 Named after the famous church builder Father Emmeram Kausler, the community consisted of the Sacred Heart Church and two schools.
 Though a town plot was filed in 1902, the town never materialized.
-Post office name Emmeram.
+The post office’s name was Emmeram.

 Emmet Wyandotte Lost Town 1890-1901